ausboss/PygDiscordBot/README.md

-# cog branch
+# Cog Branch
-This brand tests out image detection and the usage of cogs for easily adding in your own commands There is two versions of on_message handlers that do the same thing but to keep things simple I have commented out the one with more complex logic.
+This branch tests out image detection and the usage of cogs for easily adding in your own commands There is two versions of on_message handlers that do the same thing but to keep things simple I have commented out the one with more complex logic.
 The point of the bigger version is so that the bot responds more like a real person rather than a bot that responds to every single message.